 Global investing has become increasingly important as American companies account for a smaller and smaller portion of global revenue and profit.
-According to Vanguard, U.S. equities accounted for just 49 percent of global market capitalization, but U.S. investors only allocated about 27 percent of their portfolios to non-U.S. funds.
-The leading mutual fund providers recommends at least a 20 percent allocation to non-U.S.
+As of April 2022, domestic equities on U.S. exchanges accounted for nearly 42% of global market capitalization.
+The leading mutual fund providers recommend about 40% allocation to non-U.S. stocks.

 In this article, we will look at the risks associated with global investments and whether the benefits outweigh those risks.

 - Global investment risk encompasses many different international risk factors, including currency risks, political risks, and interest rate risks.

 - Currency risk is associated with fluctuations in a foreign currency relative to the U.S. dollar.

 - Political risk is associated with foreign governments and politics; for instance, political changes may lead to business losses.

 - Interest rate risk consists of changes to monetary policy; an increase in interest rates could have a negative impact on the value of financial assets.

 Global investment risk is a broad term encompassing many different types of international risk factors, including currency risks, political risks, and interest rate risks.
 International investors should carefully consider these risk factors before investing in global stocks.